 The number one way to get a record deal might seem obvious, but it’s the only real way to garner label attention.
 The secret to catching a record exec’s ear is (drum roll please)…making music so good it’s impossible to ignore.
-You probably already know this, but are you really practicing it?
-The truth is a lot of bands reach out to record labels before they’re really ready to get to the next level.
+You probably already know this, but are you sure that you’re really there yet?"The truth is a lot of bands reach out to record labels before they’re truly ready to move to the next level.
 A label wants to see you’re the whole package and you’re about to take the world by storm.
-Then they’ll invest in you.
+Then they’ll invest in you."

+So how can a band kick their presence and artistry up a notch?
+Well, for starters, make sure you’ve got a fresh, distinctive artistic vision.
 No label wants to sign a cheap version of another band; they want someone striking, someone who makes you sit up and take notice.